ibm-cloud-docs/billing-usage/notifications.md

 5. Enter the amount to set a spending threshold.
 The amount is in the currency of the account.
 6. Click **Save** to save your changes.

-You can also set spending notifications for individual services in the {{site.data.keyword.cloud}} Console:
+You can also set spending notifications for individual services in the {{site.data.keyword.cloud}} console:

 1. Go to **Manage > Billing and usage**, and select **Spending notifications**.
 2. Click **Create** from the **Add a service** section.